 All sugary drinks are bad for you, don’t drink them.

 If you must drink cola, drink diet cola, sweetened with aspartame.
-As far as we know from current science, aspartame has basically zero negative effects.
+As far as we know, aspartame has basically zero negative effects.
 For example, this recent meta-analysis found no significant effects on blood glucose levels, insulin levels, cholesterol, triglycerides, body weight, or energy intake.
 There was a tiny effect on HDL cholesterol, but that’s “good” cholesterol, and the effect was to increase it.
 It’s certainly possible there are some downsides that aren’t yet established—for example, while current evidence suggests aspartame is not genotoxic, it’s still somewhat open.
 Still, any risks of aspartame are an order of magnitude lower than the huge and indisputable harms of sugar.
 Water is safer than diet cola, but diet cola is much safer than real cola.